hiscaler/stringer-go/README.md

 Return value same as the built-in `strings`.

-If you don't care case-sensitive, please use built-in `string` lib.
+If you don't care case-sensitive, please use built-in `strings` lib.

 ## Install